 Analysis of registry data shows that solid organ transplant recipients have an increased risk of malignancy when compared to the general population.
-Registry data for the UK (below) illustrates that the cumulative incidence of de novo cancer increases with time since transplantation (Collett et al., 2010).
+Registry data for the UK (Figure 19) illustrates that the cumulative incidence of de novo cancer increases with time since transplantation (Collett et al., 2010).

 The standardised incidence ratio (SIR; relative to the general population) for all cancers (excluding non-melanoma skin cancer) in kidney transplant recipients was 2.4 (95% CI, 2.3–2.5), with SIRs for liver, heart and lung transplant recipients being 2.2 (95% CI, 2.0–2.4); 2.5 (95% CI, 2.2–2.7); and 3.6 (95% CI, 3.0–4.4) respectively.
-Thus, recipients of heart, kidney or liver transplants have over twice the incidence of cancer compared to the general population.
-Lung, or combined heart and lung transplant patients, have over three times the incidence of malignancy (Collett et al., 2010).
+Thus, recipients of heart, kidney or liver transplants have more than twice the incidence of cancer compared to the general population.
+Lung, or combined heart and lung transplant patients, have more than three times the incidence of malignancy (Collett et al., 2010).

 For potential kidney transplant patients with a history of malignancy, the recommended period for being cancer-free generally varies from 2 to 5 years, depending on cancer type.
-However, variation between guidelines has been highlighted (Batabyal et al., 2012).
+However, there is variation in the period recommended between guidelines (Batabyal et al., 2012).
 The potential for immunosuppression to increase the risk of the cancer returning should be considered for patients waiting for a transplant (Chapman et al., 2013).

 The incidence of malignancies mediated by viruses in immunosuppressed transplant patients is relatively high.
-Post-transplantation lymphoma due to the Epstein-Barr virus affects around 2% of transplant recipients (Watson and Dark, 2012) with non-Hodgkin’s lymphoma having SIRs in kidney, liver, heart and lung transplant recipients of 12.5, 13.3, 19.8 and 30.0 respectively (Collett et al., 2010).
-Non-melanoma skin cancer mediated by human papilloma virus (Watson and Dark, 2012) has respective SIRs of 16.6, 6.6, 18.5 and 16.1 (Collett et al., 2010).
+Post-transplantation lymphoma due to the Epstein-Barr virus affects around 2% of transplant recipients (Watson & Dark, 2012) with non-Hodgkin’s lymphoma having standard incidence ratios (SIRs) in kidney, liver, heart and lung transplant recipients of 12.5, 13.3, 19.8 and 30.0, respectively (Collett et al., 2010).
+Non-melanoma skin cancer mediated by human papilloma virus (Watson & Dark, 2012) has respective SIRs of 16.6, 6.6, 18.5 and 16.1 (Collett et al., 2010).

 Other cancers that are greatly increased in transplanted populations are lip cancer (>10-fold increased risk), Kaposi sarcoma (>50-fold increased risk), and cancers of the anogenital tract (>4-fold increase for vaginal, cervical, vulval, anal, and penile cancers) (Chapman et al., 2013).